OV00VO/restaurant-table-reservation/README.md

 resused in some extent and so does this project.
 Previous Code Institute projects and other students solutions for other projects has been an inspiration and sometimes as a brick laying start.
-The main references are mentioned in the code but some contributors i mention here for further exploaration and ideas.
+The main references are mentioned in the code but some contributors I mention here for further exploaration and ideas.

 #### Code Institute Curriculum and Code Star Project:
 https://codeinstitute.net/